ZarmDev/To-doz/README.md

 Submit a pull request

+If you contribute, note to seperate functions in their category

+and to use eventListeners for any functions in HTML (otherwise won't work)

 # Date created

 This project was created somewhere between December 10 - 22 most likely on the 14th